Frostie314159/aircap/README.md

-# RCap
+# AirCap
-RCap is an experimental replacement for `libpcap`, which allows async use.
+AirCap is an experimental replacement for `libpcap`, which allows async use.